Join the Celebration

-Membership Criteria
+Membership Guidelines

-The criteria for membership in PSI have evolved over several years based on input from educators, parents, students, and community in many parts of the world representing both rural and urban communities.
+The guidelines for membership in PSI have evolved over several years based on input from educators, parents, students, and community members in many parts of the world representing both rural and urban communities.
 The contributors were asked to identify what they believed to be the key characteristics and components in creating and maintaining a peaceful school.
 The criteria described in the following pages emerged as commonly recurring themes.
 These criteria are not meant to be prescriptive, but rather to help to guide schools in their journey to creating a culture of peace.

 1. A collaborative approach to school-based decision making

-A school with a safe, inviting climate is a school in which parent input is valued, students and staff members work together as a team and there is a high level of participation in school decision making and goal-setting.
+A school with a safe, inviting climate is a school in which the parents’ input is valued, students and staff members work together as a team and there is a high level of participation in school decision making and goal-setting.
 There is an expectation that each student and staff member can and must make a difference in the overall life of the school.

 In every school there is a wide range of expertise among teachers and resource staff.
 In schools that foster cooperation, collegiality and professional risk-taking, staff members share their expertise willingly and problems are shared as readily as successes.